 - baking soda

-- Kilz spray primer (I’ve seen other people skip the primer but I still like using it first)
+- Kilz spray paint primer (I’ve seen other people skip priming the outside of the ornament but I prefer to make sure the paint adheres perfectly to the shiny plastic)

 - brush